wizkitglobal-create/WCN-ML2/README.md

 # Machine Learning for Mitigating Litter (ML2) - GitHub Readme

-The source python files which are directly deployed on Render as a python applicationc can be found here: https://github.com/wizkitglobal-create/ml2webapp2
+The source python files which are directly deployed on Render as a python application can be found here: https://github.com/wizkitglobal-create/ml2webapp2

 ## Welcome to ML2 - The World's First Completely Open-Source Dataset for Litter